sabonn/REST-API/README.md

 # THIS IS OLD AND BAD CODE
-please check out the C8
+please check out the C8 branch